microsoft/photo-inspector/README.md

 Capture a photo and slide your finger on the preview to bring up a loupe to zoom right into pixel perfect details in the photo.
-Save a lower resolution copy of the photo to the main Photos gallery while retaining the original maximum resolution photo in application local storage for later use.
+Save a lower resolution copy of the photo to the main Photos gallery while retaining the original maximum resolution photo for later use.
 Share photos as lower resolution copies to online services like Facebook and Twitter.

-The example has been developed with Silverlight for Windows Phone devices and tested to work on Nokia Lumia devices with Windows Phone 8.
+The example has been developed with Silverlight for Windows Phone devices and tested to work on Nokia Lumia devices with Windows Phone 8.1.

 This example application is hosted in GitHub: https://github.com/nokia-developer/photo-inspector